DWAS - Invesco Dorsey Wright SmallCap Momentum ETF

 - What is DWAS?

 - DWAS is the ticker symbol for Invesco Dorsey Wright SmallCap Momentum ETF, an listed exchange-traded fund.
-The Invesco Dorsey Wright SmallCap Momentum ETF (Fund) is based on the Dorsey Wright SmallCap Technical Leaders Index (Index).
-The Fund will normally invest at least 90% of its total assets in equity securities of small capitalization companies that comprise the Index.
+The Invesco Dorsey Wright SmallCap Momentum ETF seeks to track the performance of the Dorsey Wright SmallCap Technical Leaders Index.
+This fund typically invests at least 90% of its total assets in equity securities of small-capitalization companies that comprise this index.
 Listed on NASDAQ.
 DWAS is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the DWAS options snapshot look like today?